mthobisionthehubZA/Portfolio-Website/README.md

 1. Clone or download the repository to your local machine.
 2. Open `index.html` in your preferred web browser.

+## Run the Application Online
+You can access the live version of this portfolio website by clicking [here](https://mthobisim.netlify.app/).

+## How to Run
+To run this project locally, follow these steps:

+1. Clone this repository to your local machine using
+2. Navigate to the project directory:
+3. Open `index.html` in your preferred web browser.

 ## Configuration
 - To add your projects, update the HTML structure in `index.html` under the "Project Showcase" section.
 - Modify `script.js` to customize functionality such as WhatsApp API integration and scroll-to-top behavior.